annaliuu/cse15l-lab-reports/lab1.md

 # Lab Report 1

 ## Step 1 - Installing VScode
-To install VScode, you go to the [Visual Studio Code website](https://code.visualstudio.com/) and follow the download instructions.
-Once it installs, you can open up the program and you'll see this image below:
+To install VScode, you go to the [Visual Studio Code website](https://code.visualstudio.com/) and follow the [download](https://code.visualstudio.com/Download) instructions.
+There will be different download options for you to choose from depending on your OS (mac, windows, etc).
+Once it installs, you can open up the program and you'll see something similar to this image below:
 ![image](sc1.png)

 ## Step 2 - Remotely Connecting